betaflight/betaflight/docs/Mixer.md

 Note: the `mmix` command may show a motor mix that is not active, custom motor mixes are only active for models that use custom mixers.

+Note: You have to configure every motor number starting at 0.
+Your command will be ignored if there was no `mmix` command for the previous motor number.
+See example 5.

 ## Custom Servo Mixing

 Custom servo mixing rules can be applied to each servo.
 Rules are applied in the order they are defined.